By Meagan Phelan, Writing Tutoring Instructor, Prepped & Polished, LLC

 Chances are, if you can articulate the importance or novelty of the topic you’re studying, you are grasping the bigger picture.
 And if you are grasping the bigger picture, all the little details—the anecdotes in the chapters you’re reading, or the ones your professor will bring up in the classroom—will “stick.”
 You’ll be able to recall them later because they support an idea that’s familiar to you.

-This kind of engaged participation is particularly key in the classroom; while your classmates may be tempted to snooze after a late night in the library, or text, if you can be disciplined enough to focus on the professor’s lecture, you’ll make your life much easier—and stand out.
-(I’ve personally had professors approach me and acknowledge that my attentiveness was noticed and appreciated.)
+This kind of engaged participation is particularly key in the classroom; while your classmates may snooze after a late night in the library or text, if you focus on the professor’s lecture, you’ll make your life much easier—and stand out.
+(I’ve personally had professors approach and acknowledge that they noticed and appreciated my attentiveness.)

 The more engaged you are in the classroom, the less you’ll have to fret about studying.
-That’s because staying engaged is a sure way to know what material the professor’s most excited about, including some of the deeper, more nuanced points that are likely to be incorporated on a test.
+That’s because staying engaged is a sure way to know what material the professor is most excited about, including some of the deeper, more nuanced points that are likely to be incorporated into a test.

-It takes effort to sit up straight, to hang onto a professor’s (most) every word, and to avoid distractions, but the benefits are a better relationship with that professor, a better grasp of the material, and more efficient studying.
-Though it could take time, you will also achieve recognition by your classmates as a leader.
+It takes effort to sit up straight, to hang onto a professor’s (almost) every word, and to avoid distractions, but the benefits are a better relationship with that professor, a better grasp of the material, and more efficient studying.
+Though it could take time, you will also achieve recognition as a leader from your classmates.

-Being engaged doesn’t apply merely to homework, reading, classroom presence and test taking.
-Students who stand apart also pay special attention to the notes and feedback professors take the time to write on their papers and projects.
-It might seem like extra effort to keep those materials and to take the time—amid all else you have on the go during college—to “study” those pieces, but adding them to your study repertoire will help you identify your weak spots, to avoid them going forward.
-In this way, you can make progress without the professor having had to call you out on your repeat errors, a process which can be discouraging.
+Engagement extends beyond homework, reading, classroom presence, and test-taking.
+Students who stand apart also pay special attention to the notes and feedback that professors take the time to write on their papers and projects.
+It might seem like extra effort to keep those materials and to take the time—amid all else you have on the go during college—to “study” those pieces, but adding them to your study repertoire will help you identify your weak spots to avoid them going forward.
+In this way, you can make progress without the professor having to call you out on your repeat errors, a process that can be discouraging.

 As you go through all this, remember the instruction that ties it all together, the glue in the engaged student’s skeleton: Ask questions when you don’t understand.
-Whether it’s a professor or a teaching assistant, or even an older student pursuing the same major, find someone you can sit with and pepper with questions.
+Whether it’s a professor, a teaching assistant, or even an older student pursuing the same major, find someone you can sit with and pepper with questions.
 And stand ready to do the same for the younger students who will follow you.
-Not only is this process important for an engaged collegiate experience; it’s one you’ll see over and over again in every aspect—investing, home maintenance, parenthood—of life.
+Not only is this process important for an engaged collegiate experience, but it’s one you’ll see over and over again in every aspect of life—investing, home maintenance, parenthood.

 Meagan Phelan holds an M.A. in Science Writing from The Johns Hopkins University in Baltimore, MD and a B.A. in Biology from Gettysburg College in Gettysburg, Pa.
 She has freelanced as a science writer and is a Fulbright Scholar.
 Meagan is the Science Press Package Director at the American Association for the Advancement of Science.